List on Bids44 →

 Data Preparation (30 minutes)

-2. Sign Out of All Accounts: Crucially, sign out of your Google account (Settings > Accounts > Google > Remove account), Realme account, WhatsApp, and any banking or payment apps.
+2. Sign out of all accounts: Crucially, sign out of your Google account (Settings > Accounts > Google > Remove account), WhatsApp, banking apps, and any other personal accounts.

-5. Factory Reset: Go to Settings > System settings > Backup & reset > Reset phone > Erase all data.
-This completely wipes your personal information.
-Ensure you do this after signing out of all accounts.
+4. Factory reset: Go to Settings > System settings > Backup & reset > Reset phone > Erase all data.
+Follow the prompts.
+This ensures all your personal data is wiped clean.

-1. Clean Thoroughly: Use a microfiber cloth and a screen cleaner (or a tiny bit of isopropyl alcohol on the cloth, not directly on the phone) to wipe down the screen, back, and frame.
-Use a soft brush or compressed air to clean out the charging port, speaker grilles, and microphone holes.
+1. Clean the phone thoroughly: Use a microfiber cloth and a gentle electronic cleaner (or a small amount of isopropyl alcohol on the cloth, not directly on the phone) to wipe down the screen, back, and sides.
+Use a soft brush or compressed air to clean out the charging port and speaker grilles.

 Platform Choice